Will My Credit Card Get Me Into a Hotel at 18?

 The card has to be issued in your name.
 Specifically:

-- A credit card in your name (your name is the cardholder, the embossing matches your photo ID, the bank issued it to you)
+- A credit card in your name (you are the cardholder, the embossing matches your photo ID, the bank issued it to you).

 - An authorized-user card on a parent's account: maybe.
-Most properties accept this if your name is on the embossing, but some don't.
+Most properties accept this if your name is on the embossing, but some do not.
 Confirm with the front desk before relying on it.

 - A pre-paid debit card (Visa gift card, Greenlight, etc.): probably not.
-Most chains explicitly exclude pre-paid cards from incidentals holds because the issuer can't honor a chargeback.
+Most chains explicitly exclude pre-paid cards from incidentals holds because the issuer cannot honor a chargeback.

 - Your parent's actual credit card: no. Even with their written permission and a phone call, most properties will not accept a card not in the guest's name as the deposit-hold instrument.
-The cardholder is the legal counterparty for the hold; if it's not the guest, the contract doesn't bind correctly.
+The cardholder is the legal counterparty for the hold.
+If it is not the guest, the contract does not bind correctly.

 What if I don't have a card in my own name yet?

 - Get one before the trip.
 Even a basic student credit card (Discover It Student, Capital One Quicksilver Student, Chase Freedom Rise) approved with little to no credit history works fine.
-Apply 4–6 weeks before the trip.
-The credit limit doesn't have to be high — $500 covers most 1–3-night stays.
+Apply 4 to 6 weeks before the trip.
+The credit limit does not have to be high. $500 covers most 1 to 3-night stays.

-If neither is an option, the only fallback is to have an 18+ companion on the reservation as the primary guest, with their card on file.
-This works but it's not booking-as-an-18-year-old anymore — it's booking-as-the-companion.
+If neither is an option, the only fallback is to have an 18+ companion on the reservation as the primary guest with their card on file.
+This works, but it is not booking-as-an-18-year-old anymore.
+It is booking-as-the-companion.

 The two questions worth asking before booking

-If you're checking in at 18 and you're not sure whether your card will work, ask the property's front desk directly before booking:
+If you are checking in at 18 and you are not sure whether your card will work, ask the property's front desk directly before booking:

-The 30 seconds it takes to call removes the entire risk of getting to the front desk and finding out your card doesn't qualify.
+The 30 seconds it takes to call removes the entire risk of getting to the front desk and finding out your card does not qualify.

 What happens if the hold fails